jerryz920/SAFE-latte/safe-apps/impact/README.md

 ## Separating the principals: Split MVP demo with WP+DSO as a single principal

-Following the description above, pdate the initialization step and combine steps 4 and 5 together as follows.
+Following the description above, update the initialization step and combine steps 4 and 5 together as follows.
 Note that one fewer key is used - WP key is used for WP/DSO principal

 ### Updated initialization